-Selecting an engagement ring can be really overwhelming and with so many options available in stores, and people around you throwing jargon such as: halo, emerald, prong, princess cut, pave, channel etc., it’s easy to feel confused and indecisive.
+Selecting an engagement rings can be really overwhelming and with so many options available in stores, and people around you throwing jargon such as: halo, emerald, prong, princess cut, pave, channel etc., it’s easy to feel confused and indecisive.
 So, how do you begin the process of selecting a ring that your partner (and you) will love forever?

 So, we have prepared a list of different diamond settings for those who are enticed by multi-stone diamond rings.
 Whether you are buying an engagement ring or making your first diamond ring purchase for a loved one, this guide will hopefully help you with your selection.

 Channel setting is the classic way to set small diamonds or any other gemstones in a row on the entire (or partial) within the band of the ring.
 You can choose to have a large center stone or a different small stone of the same size, making the entire metal look sparkling with the channel of stones.

 Pros of Channel Setting: